Remington7002/RAG_Project/README.md

 * **spaCy**
 * **PyTest**
 * **JSONL**
+* **Git**
-* **Git & GitHub**
+* **GitHub**

 ---

-## Environment
+# Environment

-The project uses a Python virtual environment to isolate dependencies.
+The project runs inside an isolated Python virtual environment.

-Python version:
+### Python Version

 ```text
 Python 3.12.7
 ```

+### Hardware

-The current environment was configured for CPU-based execution.
+The current development environment uses CPU-based processing.

-GPU verification confirms that CUDA is not available on the current machine.
+CUDA/GPU acceleration is not available on the current machine.

+The environment verification script checks the installed dependencies and available hardware configuration.

 ---

-## Environment Verification
+# Environment Verification

 The project includes: